Randy Wong is a nationally respected researcher, published writer, program developer, and educator in the specialized field of Music-in-Education.

 As a teaching artist, Wong has taught and developed general music and music literacy curriculum for El Sistema Hawaii's Ka Liko Lehua Kaaawa project, and held a similar role at the Atrium School in Watertown, MA.

 NEC's Music-in-Education Guided Internship Program, which Wong directs, has partnered with schools, community centers, arts organizations, museums, and researchers throughout New England to develop initiatives that provide equity and access for a wide range of students and in diverse contexts.
-Current and past partnerships that Wong has forged include those with MusicLaunch/Wang YMCA of Chinatown, Cantata Singers/Classroom Cantatas, Boston Arts Academy, From The Top, Boston Children's Museum, the Josiah Quincy schools, Atrium School, and Roland Hayes Middle School.
+Current and past partnerships that Wong has forged include those with MusicLaunch/Boston Chinatown Neighborhood Center, Cantata Singers/Classroom Cantatas, Boston Arts Academy, From The Top, Boston Children's Museum, the Josiah Quincy schools, Atrium School, and Roland Hayes Middle School.
 A majority of these partnerships have been reported on, and acclaimed, at national meetings held by the MIENC.

 Trained as a double bassist at NEC, Wong performs throughout the world in pop, exotica, and jazz/world markets, having toured, recorded, or performed with Brother Ah, George Clinton, Susan Werner, Kenny Loggins, Michael Dease, Tim Mayer, Zaccai Curtis, Abe Lagrimas Jr., Robert Drasnin, and The Waitiki 7.
 As a classical musician, Wong is a member of the Hawaii Symphony Orchestra and has been section bassist with a number of New England groups, including the Orchestra of Indian Hill.